asg5704/template-rsbuild-react-ts-heroui/README.md

 ### Installation

-1. Clone the repository:
+1. To clone the project, run the following command

 ```bash
 git clone https://github.com/asg5704/template-rsbuild-react-ts-heroui.git
 cd template-rsbuild-react-ts-heroui
 ```

-2. Install dependencies:
+2. Install dependencies

+You can use one of the following to install dependencies

 ```bash
 # npm